at2307/ArduinoCloud-to-IBMCloud-NodeRED/2ibm_cos/README.md

 ### --2nd-- Functions

-With [IBM Cloud Functions](https://cloud.ibm.com/functions/), you can simply "Start Creating" from your IBM Cloud console UI.
+As with many products in IBM Cloud, we can work from IBM Cloud console UI, or from CLI.
+For [IBM Cloud Functions](https://cloud.ibm.com/functions/) we are going to use CLI.
+So, [install the CLI plug-in](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-cli_install).

 DOCS:
 - [Functions Concepts](https://cloud.ibm.com/functions/learn/concepts) - Namespaces, Actions, …
 - [Getting started with IBM Cloud Functions](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-getting-started)

-As always, it's good to [install the CLI plug-in](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-cli_install), and there are a couple of things to do, before writing an action code.
+We are going to write an action which we will call from Node-RED flow.
+This action will handle putting an object into COS.
+However, before writing an action code there are a couple of things to do.

 Our **action** will need configuration parameters (authentication, the service endpoint, and a bucket name), to work with COS.